-The Scheme is an investment company with variable capital incorporated in England and Wales.
+The Scheme is an investment company with variable capital incorporated in England and Wales, company registration number IC000179.
 The Scheme is constituted by its instrument of incorporation (the "Instrument").

-The Scheme was authorised by the Financial Services Authority (the predecessor to the FCA) on 5 July 2002.
-The Scheme is classified as a UK UCITS scheme within the meaning of the FCA Rules.
+The Scheme was authorised by the Financial Conduct Authority on 6 June 2002.
+The Scheme is classified as a non-UCITS retail scheme and is an AIF for the purposes of AIFMD.